kimjisung78/MCRepair/results/markdowns/Math_8.md

 ```

 #### III.
 Explanation
-Because ```out``` variable is called in Location 190 after converting with Generic, the bug is occured.
+Because ```out``` variable is called in Location 190 after converting with Generic, the bug occurs.
 To fix the bug, Location 190 must be deleted.
 <br><br>